 “What is GDPR?”

-The EU’s General Data Protection Regulation is new legislation that affects the way all organisations collect and manage data.
+The General Data Protection Regulation is legislation that affects the way all organisations collect and manage data.
 Its overriding aim is to protect individual privacy and ensure organisations handle data collection and management responsibly and ethically.
-Even though the UK is currently negotiating to leave the EU, the legislation will still apply when it comes into force on May 25th 2018, and the UK parliament is currently moving legislation through that mirrors GDPR.
+The body responsible for enforcing the legislation, the Information Commissioner’s Office (ICO) has the remit to investigate, prosecute and fine businesses for non compliance.

 “I’m an SME – GDPR isn’t for me”

 GDPR is for any organisation that collects or uses data.
-Whatever size business you run – even if you are a sole trader – you will need to know how the new regulations apply to you and what you need to do to comply with them.
-Compliance will vary from one organisation to another, depending on what data is collected, and what’s done with it, but it WILL apply to you.
-Not only should you take full responsibility for the data you use in your business; you are likely to find that your clients may want to see evidence of your data management policies before they will do business with you – particularly larger clients who are spending more money.
+Whatever size business you run – even if you are a sole trader – you need to know how the regulations apply to you and what you need to do to comply with them.
+Compliance varies from one organisation to another, depending on what data is collected, and what’s done with it, but it DOES apply to you.
+Not only must you take full responsibility for the data you use in your business; you will find that your clients may want to see evidence of your data management policies before they will do business with you – particularly larger clients who are spending more money.

 “I’ve heard I might need a Data Protection Officer”